fluent-themes/symfony-user-api/README.md

 ## Part 2: Setting Up UserAPI (The "Plugin" Layer)

-Unlike SimpleBlog, Symfony projects are created using Composer or the Symfony CLI.
-We'll create a fresh Symfony project, then add our custom files.
+Symfony projects are created using Composer or the Symfony CLI.
+We'll create a fresh Symfony project with default files, then add our custom files.

 ### Step 1: Create a New Symfony Project